pact-foundation/pact-go/README.md

 1. Download the latest [CLI tools] of the standalone tools and ensure the binaries are on your `PATH`:
 1. Unzip the package into a known location, and ensuring the `pact` and other binaries in the `bin` directory are on the `PATH`.
-1. Run `go get -d github.com/pact-foundation/pact-go` to install the source packages
+1. Run `go get github.com/pact-foundation/pact-go@v1` to install the source packages

 See below for how to automate this: